 Benadryl for cats is also sometimes used to combat nausea and motion sickness.
 This means it can help to protect cats against long car journeys and discomfort during travel.

 Blocking histamine can also combat some of the symptoms associated with motion sickness or nausea.
-However, this is more effective for dogs than cats.
+But, this is more effective for dogs than cats.

 A side effect of diphenhydramine is drowsiness.
 So, when combating motion sickness, Benadryl is often used as a mild sedative for felines.
 It can help them to sleep during long car journeys.